pymupdf/PyMuPDF-Optional-Material/docs/pixmap.rst

-:meth:`Pixmap.getPNGData`     return a PNG as a memory area :meth:`Pixmap.invertIRect`    invert the pixels of a given area :meth:`Pixmap.pixel`          return the value of a pixel :meth:`Pixmap.setPixel`       set the value of a pixel :meth:`Pixmap.setAlpha`       sets alpha values :meth:`Pixmap.shrink`         reduce size keeping proportions :meth:`Pixmap.tintWith`       tint a pixmap with a color
+:meth:`Pixmap.getPNGData`     return a PNG as a memory area :meth:`Pixmap.invertIRect`    invert the pixels of a given area :meth:`Pixmap.pixel`          return the value of a pixel :meth:`Pixmap.setPixel`       set the color of a pixel :meth:`Pixmap.setRect`        set the color of a rectangle :meth:`Pixmap.setAlpha`       sets alpha values :meth:`Pixmap.shrink`         reduce size keeping proportions :meth:`Pixmap.tintWith`       tint a pixmap with a color